noam123/lagger/readme.md

 **TBD**

+ - add end date to aws logs in order to time frame the logs
  - use yargs
  - [aws] color each service name tag in a different color | color lambda report in yellow
  - [aws] add execute in different tab as default and add -c/--consolidate for the current state